-This conclusion follows naturally from the fact that a FAPE is essentially undefined in the IDEA.
+This conclusion is consistent with the fact that Congress did not define a FAPE in the IDEA.
 See 20 U.S.C. § 1401(9) (requiring only that services be provided free of cost, include an appropriate preschool, elementary, and secondary education, meet state standards and comply with the individualized educational program).
-In drafting the IDEA, Congress chose instead to impose on parents the responsibility for enforcing a wide range of procedural protections designed to ensure that each child would receive an appropriate education formulated specifically for the child.
+In drafting the IDEA, Congress chose instead to impose on parents the responsibility for enforcing a wide range of procedural protections designed to ensure that each child would receive an appropriate education formulated specifically for him or her.
+For example, in § 1415(a), the IDEA requires state educational agencies to "establish and maintain procedures to ensure that children with disabilities and their parents are guaranteed procedural safeguards with respect to the provision of [a FAPE]."
+Maroni, 346 F.3d at 256 (alteration in original) (citation omitted).
+Moreover, the IDEA provides procedural protections to parents, not the child, in regard to the identification, evaluation and educational placement of the child.

+Thus, the procedural rights provided for by Congress necessarily are intertwined with the substantive rights under the IDEA.
 Indeed, the substantive rights that Congress intended to provide would be meaningless without the procedural rights provided for by the IDEA.
 See Maroni, 346 F.3d at 255-56 ("IDEA's procedural protections are designed to encourage parental involvement in the ultimate goal of having the child receive a free appropriate public education."); see also Rowley, 458 U.S. at 205-06 ("It seems to us no exaggeration to say that Congress placed every bit as much emphasis upon compliance with procedures giving parents and guardians a large measure of participation at every stage of the administrative process , as it did upon the measurement of the resulting IEP against a substantive standard.") (internal quotations omitted).